wpscanteam/wpscan/README.md

     --wp-plugins-dir <wp plugins dir>  Same thing than --wp-content-dir but for the plugins directory.
 If not supplied, WPScan will use wp-content-dir/plugins.
 Subdirectories are allowed

     --proxy <[protocol://]host:port> Supply a proxy (will override the one from conf/browser.conf.json).
                                      HTTP, SOCKS4 SOCKS4A and SOCKS5 are supported.
 If no protocol is given (format host:port), HTTP will be used

-    --proxy-auth <username:password>  Supply the proxy login credentials (will override the one from conf/browser.conf.json).
+    --proxy-auth <username:password>  Supply the proxy login credentials.

-    --basic-auth <username:password>  Set the HTTP Basic authentication
+    --basic-auth <username:password>  Set the HTTP Basic authentication.

     --wordlist | -w <wordlist>  Supply a wordlist for the password bruter and do the brute.

-    --threads  | -t <number of threads>  The number of threads to use when multi-threading requests. (will override the value from conf/browser.conf.json)
+    --threads  | -t <number of threads>  The number of threads to use when multi-threading requests.

     --username | -U <username>  Only brute force the supplied username.

-    --cache-ttl <cache-ttl>  Typhoeus cache TTL
+    --cache-ttl <cache-ttl>  Typhoeus cache TTL.

-    --request-timeout <request-timeout>  Request Timeout
+    --request-timeout <request-timeout>  Request Timeout.

-    --connect-timeout <connect-timeout>  Connect Timeout
+    --connect-timeout <connect-timeout>  Connect Timeout.

-    --max-threads <max-threads>  Maximum Threads
+    --max-threads <max-threads>  Maximum Threads.

     --help     | -h This help screen.

     --verbose  | -v Verbose output.

+    --batch Never ask for user input, use the default behaviour.

 #### WPSCAN EXAMPLES